On the abstract elementary class of acts with embeddings: Introduction

 We would like to thank Daniel Herden and Jonathan Feigert for discussions around the topics of this paper.
-We would like to thank Jeremy Beard, Victoria Gould and Wentao Yang for comments that help improve the paper.
-In particular, we would like to thank Victoria Gould for bringing to our attention \cite[3.5]{fogo}.
+We would like to thank Jeremy Beard, Victoria Gould, Wentao Yang and two anonymous referees for comments that help improve the paper.
+In particular, we would like to thank Victoria Gould for bringing to our attention \cite[3.5]{fogo} and one of the anonymous referees for Example \ref{ex-ga}.